Skip to content

 • Malina on the Moon: A Prologue to The Regolith Temple.
 This is where the story begins, when a meteorite accident launches Yamir on his lifelong quest to create the android.

-• three short stories featuring my recurrent character the Witch.
+• Three short stories featuring my recurrent character the Witch.

 Read my Privacy Policy.